He Zhi (Shu Han): Wang Li

-Wang Li (王離) whose courtesy name was Boyuan (伯元) was a native of the previously mentioned commandery of Guanghan (廣漢).
+Wang Li (王離), whose courtesy name was Boyuan (伯元), was born in Guanghan Commandery (廣漢郡).
 He was known as a talented man with illustrious ability and graduated to Assistant Officer Who Supervises the Army.
-When he was in charge of the application of law, he would be fair and just and thanks to his behavior was promoted until he succeeded He Zhi as the Administrator of Qianwei.
+When he was in charge of the application of law, he would be fair and just and thanks to his behavior was promoted until he succeeded He Zhi as the Administrator of Qianwei (犍為太守).
 His governance was well received and worthy to be mentioned and although he did not match He Zhi's ability, his literary talent surpassed him.
+He had a son, Wang Changwen (王長文).

 Appraisal

 Chen Shou, in the Records of the Three Kingdoms (Sanguozhi), appraised He Zhi as "talented and full of shemes" which allowed him to render achievements.
-Chen Shou further stated that Zhuge Liang's employment of He Zhi along with Yang Hong and Li Yan allowed him to be famous in the western lands as someone who knew how to make use of the men of talent.
+Chen Shou further stated that Zhuge Liang's employment of He Zhi along with Yang Hong allowed him to be famous in the western lands as someone who knew how to make use of the men of talent.